sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 I also re-mapped Caps Lock to be another Control, something I've come to get used to.
 This was pretty easy to do in Puppy's GUI setting menus!

 I also installed Neovim just in case I need to edit more config files or end up using that for writing.
 I used the built-in Puppy Package Manager to do this.
 Interestingly, this process gave me Neovim version 0.2.2 -- maybe that's the last version they packaged for 32-bit machines?
 Grateful to have it!
 I then whipped up [a basic, no-plugin init.vim for it](https://gist.github.com/sts10/afd5e98d4724935b55163a0d89d58878).
 Though I'm having some issues with colors, particularly in visual mode.
-I think Neovim is actually the only piece of software I've installed so far.

 I'd love to try more writing-focused word processors like [Manuskript](https://www.theologeek.ch/manuskript/), [novelWriter](https://novelwriter.io/#features), [GhostWriter](https://wereturtle.github.io/ghostwriter/), [Typora](https://typora.io/), or [Focus Writer](https://gottcode.org/focuswriter/), but I can't figure out how to get them installed on this 32-bit machine.
 A notes app called [Laverna](https://laverna.cc/#download) offers a 32-bit Linux download, but I haven't tried installing it yet.
 Apparently there is a way to get [Libre Office](https://www.libreoffice.org/) for 32-bit, but the install didn't work for me on this machine.
 I don't think my choice of distro affects this compatibility issue.